azayrahmad/azayrahmad/README.md

-# Hi, Aziz here!
+# Hi, Aziz here! 👋
-I'm an experienced software engineer specialized in .NET.
-I'm also a lecturer in Computer Science topics.
+Here you can find projects that I made just for fun and experimentation.
+I also share teaching materials for my lectures here.
+Please do not hesitate to contact me if you have any question!